chris-e-hanson/christopher-advent-of-code/day2/README.md

 ### 3. Counting Safe Reports
 - Filters all reports through safety check
 - Returns count of safe reports
+- For Part 2, checked safety of the list without single number with Part 1's safety check

 ## How to Run